vaibhav18matere/Falcon-UI/README.md

  9. Navigation
  10. Rating
  11. Utilities
+ ... soon adding more components

 ## Installation

-To use this component library in your project -
+To use this component library or specific component in your project -

 Just add following lines of code in a `<head/>` tag of your html file.